-With support and alignment from so many throughout the Yale and Yale SOM community, we have an unparalleled set of resources, which if brought to bear, will allow us to reach our aspirations:
+With support and alignment from so many throughout the Yale and Yale SOM community, we have an unparalleled set of resources, which if brought to bear, will allow us to reach our objectives:

 1. To be the business school that is most involved with its home university: eminent and purposeful Yale.